tpwres/teczki-polskiego-wrestlingu/content/w/red-scorpion.md

 Red Scorpion made his debut for [Kombat Pro Wrestling](@/o/kpw.md) in March 2023 at [KPW Arena 18: Powrót Do Przyszłości](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md), where he defeated [Darius](@/w/darius.md) and [Zefir](@/w/zefir.md) in a Triple Threat Match.

-He returned after over a year later and gained a title shot on a [KPW Championship](@/c/kpw-championship.md) at [KPW Godzina Zero 2023](@/e/kpw/2023-08-18-kpw-godzina-zero-2023.md).
-He succeded in defeating reigning champion - [Greg](@/w/greg.md) - via submission.
-His reign lasted for 386 days, but during that time he only made 2 successful defences in Poland, and two defences in Italy.
-After he beat Jack Jester at [Godzina Zero 2024](@/e/kpw/2024-09-07-kpw-godzina-zero-2024.md) the winner of Magnificent Seven Contract Ladder Match - [Hans Schulte](@/w/hans-schulte.md) - cashed in his contract and won the championship from italian wrestler.
-After that he tried to win back his championship at [KPW Arena 26: Wyścig](@/e/kpw/2024-11-15-kpw-arena-26.md), but champion managed to retain it.
+He returned over a year later and gained a title shot on a [KPW Championship](@/c/kpw-championship.md) at [KPW Godzina Zero 2023](@/e/kpw/2023-08-18-kpw-godzina-zero-2023.md).
+He succeded in defeating the reigning champion, [Greg](@/w/greg.md), via submission.
+His reign lasted for 386 days, but during that time he only made two successful defences in Poland, and two in Italy.
+After he beat Jack Jester at [Godzina Zero 2024](@/e/kpw/2024-09-07-kpw-godzina-zero-2024.md), the winner of Magnificent Seven Contract Ladder Match - [Hans Schulte](@/w/hans-schulte.md) - cashed in his contract and won the Championship from the Italian wrestler.
+Red Scorpion tried to win back his Championship at [KPW Arena 26: Wyścig](@/e/kpw/2024-11-15-kpw-arena-26.md), but the new champion managed to retain it.

 ## In wrestling